AI Advisory, Readiness Reviews and Governance Services for Regulated Teams

 Typical turnaround: 7-10 working days (from completed pre-work)

-Your time required: 30–60 mins stakeholder time + questionnaire (and relevant policy/process documents you can securely share)
+Your time required: 30-60 mins stakeholder time + questionnaire + relevant policy, guidance, or process documents

 Decision-grade outputs

-You’ll get a structured output leaders can stand behind.
+You’ll get structured decision-support output leaders can review and adapt.
 View a composite sample from a real report.

 Composite sample.
 No client data.